Project 4: Journaling Layer

 // WRONG: Increment is not idempotent

-// CORRECT: Set to known value (idempotent)
+// CORRECT: Set to absolute value (idempotent)

 Pitfall 3: Transaction Order in Recovery